Jonathan & Mary Douch of Westham

 Eliza died in 1884 and in 1885 David married Elizabeth Allen (born ca.1857 Portsmouth) and they had three more children:

 Lydd, Kent - died 1894

 Frederic Arthur B

-By 1891 David had been pensioned off from the navy and was running the Foresters Arms in Shepherd Street, Hastings, as he was in 1901.
-By 1911 his wife had died and he was living in St Leonards with his son, Frederic, his married daughter, Maude Tildesley and her family.
+By 1891 David had been pensioned off from the navy and was running the Foresters Arms in Shepherd Street, St Leonards, which had been rebuilt and renamed in about 1887.
+He was still running the Foresters Arms in 1901 but seems to have given up the licence after Elizabeth died towards the end of 1904.
+The Foresters Arms still exists but is now a private house.
+By 1911 he was living in York Road, St Leonards with his son, Frederic, his married daughter, (Ellen) Maude Tildesley and her family.
 David died in 1922 aged 82.

 Jesse is a mystery as although it is clear from his birth certificate that he was Jonathan and Mary’s child and born in 1838, he has only been found with them at the 1851 census.
 No other trace of him has been found.